David-Apamo/Hypothesis-Testing/README.md

 ## 6. Test for association between two Categorical Variables
 * Chi-square test of independence
+ * Use of risk ratio and odds ratio for meauring the direction of associations

 ## 7. Calculating the Power of a Statistical Test
 ## 8. Sample size calculation